TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

 ==========

 GIFBUILDER is an object type, which is used in many situations for creating image files (for example, GIF, PNG or JPG).
-Wherever the GIFBUILDER object type is mentioned, these are the properties that apply.
+Wherever the ->GIFBUILDER object type is mentioned, these are the properties that apply.

 Using TypoScript, you can define a "numerical array" of